Reranking partisan animosity in algorithmic social media feeds alters affective polarization: Experimental Platform

 The backend also stores the logs of interactions with the feed.
 When a participant interacts with the feed on X, the extension regularly shares with the backend what actions are performed on the main page.
 This data is limited to the actions on the main feed and does not include any private content.
-The actions recorded include when a post enters the main viewport, likes, favorites, reposts, clicks on external links, and the time spent on the browser tab.
+The actions recorded include when a post enters the main viewport, likes, reposts, clicks on external links, and the time spent on the browser tab.

 To facilitate communication with the participants in the registration flow, they are invited to share an email address.
 The platform uses this address to send automatic messages that guide the participant in completing the study successfully.
-These messages include a copy of the onboarding instructions and the consent form for future reference, a daily reminder sent at 6 PM (participant's local time) inviting the participant to check their X feed, and the end-of-study notification with the link to the post-survey and the instruction to remove the browser extension.
+These messages include a copy of the onboarding instructions and the consent form for future reference, a daily reminder that they are enrolled in the study sent at 6 PM (participant's local time), and the end-of-study notification with the link to the post-experiment survey and the instruction to remove the browser extension.

-Finally, the backend orchestrates the registration flow of the participants~\cite{piccardi_saveski_jia_hancock_tsai_bernstein_2024}.
+Finally, the backend orchestrates the registration flow of the participants~\cite{piccardi2024feedrankings}.
 Since the browser extension does not support passing custom installation parameters, the backend is responsible for guiding the onboarding flow to configure the extension for the current participant.
-After the termination of the pre-survey, the participants are redirected to our web server using a URL that encodes all the parameters relevant for the extension to work, such as the identifier and political position.
+After the completion of the pre-experiment survey, the participants are redirected to our web server using a URL that encodes all the parameters relevant for the extension to work, such as the identifier and political position.
 Our server adds a browser cookie with this data and displays the step-by-step instructions for installing the extension.
 Participants are then redirected to the Chrome store, where they install the browser extension.
 As soon as the extension is installed, it opens a browser tab and loads to a welcome page hosted on our coordination server, where it has access to the cookies information previously set.
 This approach allows the extension to save these parameters in persistent storage without forcing the participants to enter this information manually after the installation of the extension.
 Lastly, the welcome message contains a link to redirect the participants back to the recruitment platform to set the task as completed.